yoratoni/nfts-generator/README.md

 ### Logger class:
 Pyprint is a simple custom logging system made to get a lot of formatted data about the generation of the NFTs, this class also integrated the extime method that prints the formatted execution time.
+Verbose debugging can be turned off inside the `GlobalSettings` class to reduce the amount of printed data.

 Here's an example of a `pyprint()` log:

 ![Alt text](docs/pyprint.png "Pyprint logs example")

 This class uses [Colorama](https://github.com/tartley/colorama) to print colored terminal text.